jebax/CV/README.md

 ***Disco Ma Non Troppo*** (February 2015 to June 2018)
 *Founder/Event Organiser/Event Promoter (self-employed)*
 Implementation and management of a highly successful regular club event while in full-time education at the University of Oxford.
-Communication and negotiation with artists and venue owners; devising and executing digital promotional strategies; overseeing marketing campaigns and event logistics.
+Communicated and negotiated with artists and venue owners; devised and executed digital promotional strategies; and oversaw marketing campaigns and event logistics.

 **Loreto Sixth Form College, Manchester** (January 2014 to April 2014) *Teaching Assistant, Department of Music Technology*